304 North Cardinal St.

 If you’re underage, you need your parents’ permission before going anywhere, but even if you’re an adult, you should still consult your family.
 Taking a gap year is a huge decision that consumes time and postpones your college and work plans.
 In addition, taking your gap year abroad is a brave decision that you shouldn’t make without proper discussion.
 You might be tempted to hop on a plane without telling anyone, but gap years cost money.
 Besides, you’ll wish you had when a week later you’re homesick in China and no one answers your Skype calls.

 But Wait!
 Before proceeding to speak with your parents about Gap Year, you should be prepared for the followup questions.
-Check out this article on how to speak with your parents about your Gap Year Abroad mission
+Check out this article on how to speak to your parents about your Gap Year Abroad mission

 A parent reviews our Gap Year Program while her Son was with us for 12 months in China

-Speaking of money, you should know how much you can afford to spend for your gap year.
+Speaking of money, you should know how much you can afford to spend on your gap year.
 Your budget will determine your location, how long you can afford to stay, and what you can do.
 If someone else is funding your gap year, such as your family, make sure to include them in the budgeting talks.

 Although we call it a “gap year”, there’s no law that states you have to be away for an entire year.
 You could leave for a semester, a quarter, or three quarters.
 Conversely, you could extend your gap year longer if you want to.
-Extensions can always be done later, but at the beginning you should know how long you want to go away for.
+Extensions can always be done later, but at the beginning, you should know how long you want to go away for.

 People underestimate the importance of choosing the right city.
 Perhaps you don’t have the freedom to choose your college or work destination, but you can definitely choose where to have your gap year.
 If you choose the wrong city and end up in a climate that’s too cold or too humid, an environment that doesn’t offer the excursions you were looking forward to, or the reputation you were hoping would enhance your internship—you will either end your internship early or complete it without satisfaction.
 Don’t underestimate location and always do your research seriously.

-Once you know the key aspects of a Gap Year, such as where you want to go and what you want to do; and you’ve nailed down the practical aspects , such as how long you want to stay and how much you want to spend—it’s time to choose a provider.
+Once you know the key aspects of a Gap Year, such as where you want to go and what you want to do; and you’ve nailed down the practical aspects, such as how long you want to stay and how much you want to spend—it’s time to choose a provider.
 Going to China at such a young age means you want to choose a provider with safety and reliability in mind.
 Choosing the wrong provider can ruin your gap year, but the right provider can give you and your family a peace and comfort.

 1. How long have they been in Business

-2. How professional are they? do they provide a personal Program Adviser to take you through the planning Process
+2. How professional are they? do they provide a personal Program Adviser to take you through the Planning Process

 3. Do you have options?

-4. What about their social Media Presence?
+4. What about their Social Media Presence?

 6. Do they provide Mentoring and Coaching?

 What are you waiting for?
-Print out your check list and start the planning process to make your China gap year a reality!
+Print out your checklist and start the planning process to make your China gap year a reality!